MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: Methodology

 \subsection{Human-Aware Dynamic Control}

-The human structure features $s^{1:N}$ can be utilized as auxiliary conditions in the appearance generation branch to enhance the plausibility of human motion.
+The human structure features $s^{1:N}$ can be utilized as auxiliary conditions in $\mathcal{G}_a$ to enhance the plausibility of human motion.
 However, the structural guidance $g_s$, typically represented as a sparse skeleton, lacks the expressiveness required for fine-grained motion control.

-To address this limitation, we propose Human-Aware Dynamic Control (HADC) modules, which are inserted between adjacent DiT blocks within the appearance generation branch.
-Each $k$-th HADC module takes as input the $s^k$ and the intermediate video latents $a_i^k$ produced by the preceding DiT block.
+To address this limitation, Human-Aware Dynamic Control (HADC) modules, which are inserted between adjacent DiT blocks within the appearance generation branch.
+Each $k$-th HADC module takes the structural signal $s^k$, the intermediate video latent $a_i^k$, and the text embedding $z_p^k$ produced by the preceding DiT block as input.
 By leveraging the structural cues embedded in $s^k$, the HADC module refines $a_i^k$ to enable fine-grained control over human motion, producing motion-enhanced latents $a_o^k$ that are subsequently passed to the next DiT block.
-Specifically, we design a human-aware dynamic weights predictor $\mathcal{P}^k$, which aims to (1) facilitate the propagation of $s^k$ throughout the full human body region in $a_i^k$ and (2) assign spatially-varying control weights to these human regions within $a_i^k$, \ie,
+Specifically, we design a human-aware dynamic weights predictor $\mathcal{P}^k$, which aims to i) facilitate the propagation of $s^k$ throughout the whole motion region in $a_i^k$ and ii) assign spatially-varying control weights to these human motion regions within $a_i^k$, \ie,

 where $w^k$ denotes the human-aware dynamic control weights.
 Leveraging $w^k$, the sparse skeleton feature $s^k$ can exert fine-grained control over the video latents, \ie,